danallison/prob-prog-prac/README.md

-# prob-prog-prac
+# Probabilistic Programming Practice

-Probabilistic Programming Practice
+This repo is where I put code and notes related to probabilistic programming as I learn and practice.